-Carla D. Morrow enters her sixth season as an assistant women's basketball coach at Xavier University and her second under head coach Amy Waugh.
+Carla D. Morrow recently wrapped up her seventh season as an assistant women's basketball coach at Xavier University and her first under head coach Brian Neal.

-The 2010-11 campaign was one for the record books as the Musketeers posted their second consecutive undefeated Atlantic 10 Conference season with a 14-0 mark, becoming the first team to accomplish the feat in A-10 history.
-Morrow worked closely with post players, including 2011 WNBA draftees Amber Harris and Ta'Shia Phillips, who were chosen fourth and eighth respectively.
+The 2010-11 campaign was one for the record books as the Musketeers posted their second consecutive undefeated A-10 season with a 14-0 mark, becoming the first team to accomplish the feat in conference history.
+Morrow worked closely with the post players, including 2011 WNBA draftees Amber Harris and Ta'Shia Phillips, who were chosen fourth and eighth, respectively.

-Morrow came to Xavier after spending two years at the University of Colorado as the Lady Buffs' director of basketball operations.
-While at Colorado, Morrow was responsible for organizing the team travel and film exchange, coordinating Colorado's women's basketball summer camps and publicity events while also serving as the team's academic, equipment and compliance liaison.
+Morrow came to Xavier after spending two years at Colorado as the director of basketball operations.
+While at Colorado, Morrow was responsible for organizing the team travel and film exchange, coordinating summer camps and publicity events while also serving as the team's academic, equipment and compliance liaison.

-Prior to her time with the Buffaloes, Morrow served as the director of basketball operations at Missouri State University, formerly known as Southwest Missouri State.
-While with the Bears, Morrow's duties included film exchange and handling day-to-day operations within the program.
-During her time at SMS, the Bears won the 2005 WNIT and made an appearance in the 2004 NCAA Tournament.
+Prior to her time at Colorado, Morrow served as the director of basketball operations at Missouri State.
+With the Bears, Morrow's duties included film exchange and handling day-to-day operations within the program.
+The Bears won the 2005 WNIT and made an appearance in the 2004 NCAA Tournament.